Barkas218/simple_shell/README.md

-# Simple Shell - C prorgramming language
+# Simple Shell - C programming language

-This simple Shell - **Holbishell** - is a prorgramm that provides an interface for users to get access to the kernel's services.
+This simple Shell - **Holbishell** - is a programm that provides an interface for users to get access to the kernel's services.
 In other words the  **Holbishell** works as a command interpreter.

 This shell is able to run default commands and also some other that have been built in (More info inside the Man Page).